 Credit Report Limitations

-Pre-Employment Credit Reports have traditionally been utilized during the employment background check process.
-This is done to evaluate the candidate's financial responsibility.
-Discretion and common sense has always ruled at HireSafe; where the utilization of credit reports was only recommended for positions with a clear business need.
-The financial turmoil of 2008 has left many otherwise responsible people in a very difficult position.
+Pre-Employment Credit Reports have traditionally been utilized during the employment background check process; this is done to evaluate the candidate's financial responsibility.
+Discretion and common sense have always ruled at HireSafe, where the only recommended utilization of credit reports was for positions with a clear business need.
+The financial turmoil of 2008 has left many otherwise responsible people in a challenging situation.

 To remedy their overuse, ten states (as of 07/01/2013) have now enacted legislation that limits the use of Credit Reports within employment background checks.
-However, in the states of CA, CO, CT, HI, IL, MD, NV, OR, VT and WA the use of credit reports for employment suitability have not been banned outright.
+However, in the states of CA, CO, CT, HI, IL, MD, NV, OR, VT, and WA, the use of credit reports for employment suitability has not been banned outright.
 These new state laws balance the role of credit reports as one component of the hiring background check evaluation.

-Generally, the law states employers may not use or require an applicant to consent to the release of consumer credit information for employment purposes.
-However, the exception is when the credit report is “Substantially Related” to the employee's current or potential job responsibilities.
-This applies to banks, financial institutions and circumstances where a credit report is required by law.
+Generally, the law states that employers may not use or require an applicant to consent to the release of consumer credit information for employment purposes.
+However, the exception is when the credit report is "Substantially Related" to the employee's current or potential job responsibilities.
+This information would apply to banks, financial institutions, and circumstances where a credit report is required by law.